Caijiale7/Disease-Mapping/README.md

 ### 3. ICD-10 Reference

+The project uses China ICD-10 Medical Insurance Version as the standard ICD-10 reference.

+Detailed ICD-10 rules are documented in:

+`references/ICD10_REFERENCE.md`

 ICD-10 is used as a standardized disease ontology.

 The mapping process uses ICD-10 as an intermediate reference layer between: